 This article wants to shed light on the cryptographic algorithms (the mechanisms, and protocols associated with the keys) and aims to provide an executive summary of what is to be considered when choosing cryptographic algorithms to secure a system.
 Our structure is based on NIST’s Special Publication 800-57 Part 1, Revision 4 – “Recommendation for Key Management, Part 1”.
 Initially written as a guideline for the application within U.S. government agencies for protecting sensitive, unclassified information - NIST’s work provides a valuable synthesis of best practices.

 Narrowing the Pool of Algorithms

-According to NIST, cryptographic algorithms that are either FIPS-approved or NIST-recommended must be used if cryptographic services are needed.
-These algorithms have undergone extensive security analysis and are continually tested to ensure that they provide adequate security.
+According to NIST, If cryptographic services are required, cryptographic algorithms that are either FIPS-approved or NIST-recommended must be used.
+These algorithms have undergone extensive security analysis and are constantly tested to ensure adequate security.
 Cryptographic algorithms will usually use cryptographic keys and when these algorithms need to be strengthened, it can often be done by using larger keys.

 Classes of Cryptographic Algorithms

 There are three general classes of NIST-approved cryptographic algorithms, which are defined by the number or types of cryptographic keys that are used with each.

 A cryptographic hash function does not use keys for its basic operation.
 This function creates a small digest or “hash value” from often large amounts of data through a one-way process.
 Hash functions are generally used to create the building blocks that are used in key management and provide security services such as: